JerBouma/FinanceToolkit/README.md

 ## Performance Metrics

-The Performance module is meant to calculate important performance metrics such as Sharpe Ratio, Sortino Ratio, Treynor Ratio, Information Ratio, Jensen's Alpha, Beta, Capital Asset Pricing Model, Factor Models and more. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance) which includes an explanation about the performance metrics, the parameters and an example.**
+The Performance module is meant to calculate important performance metrics such as Sharpe Ratio, Sortino Ratio, Treynor Ratio, Information Ratio, Jensen's Alpha, Beta, Capital Asset Pricing Model, Factor Models and more. **Find the Notebook [here](https://www.jeroenbouma.com/projects/financetoolkit/performance-module) and the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance) which includes an explanation about the performance metrics, the parameters and an example.**

 - Alpha
 - Jensen's Alpha